Secret command Google doesn’t want you to know

 If the URL already contains a question mark, you need to append

 &hl=lang instead.
-Additionally, if it contains a hash symbol, you need to insert the string just before the hash symbol.
+Additionally, if it contains a hash symbol, you need to insert the string immediately before the hash symbol.
 For example:

 This trick doesn’t work on all Google properties.
 However, it seems to be effective on pages that try to guess your language preference without giving you the option to override it.
 For example, while Gmail ignores the parameter, you can change its display language in the settings (accessible via the gear icon near the top right of the page).
 Similarly, YouTube strips the parameter, but it respects preferences configured in the web browser.

-Anyone familiar with HTTP may wonder why Google doesn’t just look at the
+Anyone familiar with HTTP may wonder why Google doesn’t simply look at the

 Accept-Language header.
-The issue is that many users have their browser configured with defaults that send English as the only option, even though they would prefer another language.
+Problem is that many users have their browser configured with defaults that send English as the only option, even though they would prefer another language.
 In those cases, it’s more user-friendly to ignore that header.
-As it turns out, localisation is really hard.
+As it turns out, localisation is hard.